Hole in One (Only Fools and Horses): Synopsis

 In court, Del and Rodney tell their sides of the story, hoping that they get their money from this, but when Albert is called up to tell his side of the story, the brewery's barrister mentions a number of similar cases involving an Albert Gladstone Trotter and all taking place after the war.
 Not only that, but it is also revealed that Albert underwent basic parachute training on the Isle of Wight, where he learned how to fall without hurting himself.
 The case is thrown out.

 Outside court, it is revealed that Albert has fifteen previous lawsuits for falling down holes (not including, as Del notes, out of court settlements), gaining the nickname of "The Ferret" in the process.
 An irate Del and Rodney confront Albert, with Rodney explaining that he was nearly prosecuted for contempt of court, Del's name has been passed on to the Director of Public Prosecutions, and Solly is likely to be struck off.
 Albert explains that whenever he and Grandad were short of money, Albert would fall down a hole.
 The reason Albert fell down the cellar at the Nag's Head to gain compensation was to repay his nephews for the hospitality they had shown him, and most of all, to pay for Grandad's headstone.
 When they were children, Grandad used to defend Albert, and Albert never got the chance to pay his older brother back.
 Del and Rodney, sympathising with the situation, forgive Albert and begin to wheel him home in his wheelchair.
 A few moments later, Del stops and loudly reminds Albert that he can still walk.

 Episode cast

 Production

 Actor Lennard Pearce died from a heart attack soon after filming of the fourth series got underway and had already filmed several scenes for "Hole in One".
 John Sullivan wrote two new episodes, "Happy Returns" and "Strained Relations", the latter of which featured Grandad's funeral.
 Once Buster Merryfield joined the cast, the "Hole in One" scenes already filmed by Pearce were reshot.
 The rest of the original footage has never been transmitted, and is not available on DVD.
 A still black and white photo of a scene involving Pearce, in which he is in a wheelchair outside the court house has been in existence.
+The original script later leaked via a cast member, with various names of the public houses changed and Grandad explaining that he was going to meet some orphans, as opposed to posting his entry form for The Krypton Factor, as in the broadcast version.

 This was the first episode to include Buster Merryfield in the second version of the opening credits.

 This version would remain right up to and including the 1996 episode "Time on Our Hands."